Profile picture for user joël.thibert

 Experience as a Trudeau Scholar

 First you feel like an imposter, like someone who has no business being there.
-And then you start to meet inspiring and passionate people, a disparate group that make you want to live fully, learn, share, and get to takes your ideas as far as you can.
-And then you spend four, five, six hours talking and listening and talking some more, making and remaking the world three or four times a day at every event, so you end up exhausted and come home completely drained.
-After a while you find your niche in the Trudeau community ecosystem.
-And there is a tendency to stay there, not because you’re afraid to face that which is different, but because we are all human and our ability to absorb otherness and strangeness has its limits.
-And yet it is at the very moment when things become comfortable, when there is the temptation to remain ensconced in your position, that is it most crucial to leave one’s own beaten path, to butt into other people’s conversations, to force yourself to be vulnerable, to put yourself in danger.
-Because that is the beauty of the strange tribe that is the Trudeau community: it is a motley gathering of bodies, minds and souls from different backgrounds who have one main thing in common: a thirst for truth, love and freedom.
-If all we seek and find amongst each is comfort, then we have resolutely turned our backs on the search for what is essentially true, beautiful, and fragile.
-“Be irreverent!”
+Then, you start to meet inspiring and passionate people, a disparate group that makes you want to live fully, learn, share, and take your ideas as far as you can.
+These encounters lead to long stretches of talking, listening, and brainstorming solutions – you end up exhausted and drained after every event.
+After a while, you find your niche within the Trudeau community ecosystem.
+There's a tendency to stay there, not because you're afraid of difference, but because we're all human and our capacity to absorb new perspectives has its limits.
+Yet, it's precisely when things become comfortable, when the temptation to remain ensconced in your position is strongest, that it's most crucial to break free.
+Join other people's conversations, step outside your comfort zone, and be vulnerable.
+This is the beauty of the strange tribe that is the Trudeau community: a motley gathering of bodies, minds, and souls from different backgrounds who share a common thirst for truth, love, and freedom.
+If all we seek and find amongst each other is comfort, then we've resolutely turned our backs on the search for what is truly essential: truth, beauty, and fragility.
+"Be irreverent!"
 PG used to say.
-I say, “Be humble and let others rattle your cage!”
-We are here to grow and to question ourselves deeply and fundamentally, not merely to contemplate from on high the beauty or ugliness of the world down there.
-So what are we waiting for?
+I say, "Be humble and let others challenge your perspectives!"
+We are here to grow and question ourselves deeply, not merely to passively observe the world from afar.
+So, what are we waiting for?